MasterLox/ESP-RC/README.md

 Either use the TX and RX Flasher or flash it via Arduino IDE

 ### 1.1 Using the Flasher
-You have to have python installed
+You have to have python3 installed

 Execute Guimain.exe or the Guimain.py and set the pins for your module